sjml/python-paper/README.md

         - `docx+pdf`: a Word document and a PDF generated from it
         - `latex`: a LaTeX file
         - `latex+pdf`: a LaTeX file and a PDF generated from it
+        - `json`: really just for debugging Lua filters, but hey, go for it
 * `paper wc`: outputs word count information, broken down by file
 * `paper save`: modifies the metrics in the readme (word count, progress towards goal) and makes a git commit, prompting for a message and appending some extra data to it
 * `paper push`: if you've already set up an upstream repository, pushes to it. if not, will make a GitHub repo, prompting for a name (recommended template based on metadata), private v public, etc.